DiltheyLab/MetaMaps/README.md

     ```
     perl annotateRefSeqSequencesWithUniqueTaxonIDs.pl --refSeqDirectory downloads/refseq --taxonomyInDirectory downloads/taxonomy --taxonomyOutDirectory downloads/taxonomy_uniqueIDs
     ```

+    By default this script will only process complete (finished) assemblies - if you want to modify this behaviour, uncomment the line `next unless($assembly_level eq 'Complete Genome');`.

 3. We might also manually want to include additional genomes, for example the human reference genome.
 Obtain the genome in one file (e.g. `hg38.primary.fna`) and add taxon IDs: